Thirteen Lives: Is the Movie Inspired by a Real Incident?

 Amazon Prime’s ‘Thirteen Lives’ is the story of a young football team and their coach who get trapped in a system of caves that are flooded after heavy rainfall.
 It focuses on the rescue efforts that bring together people from all corners of the world to devise an impossible way to get the boys and their young coach back home, alive and breathing.
 Directed by Ron Howard, the survival drama film examines the incident from every angle, showing how collaborative rescue missions usually are.

-While the limelight tends to fall on a single person or their team, many more forces are working in the background, which is what we see in ‘Thirteen Lives.’
-It is so grounded in reality and tells such a goosebump of a tale that one can’t help but wonder if it is based on an actual incident.
+While the limelight tends to fall on a single person or their team, many more forces are working in the background, which is what we see in Thirteen Lives.
+It is so grounded in reality and tells such a goosebumps tale that one can’t help but wonder if it is based on a true incident.
 If you’re wondering the same thing, we’ve got you covered.

-Yes, ‘Thirteen Lives’ is based on the true story of the Wild Boars and their assistant coach, who were trapped in the Tham Luang cave in Northern Thailand when it was flooded due to heavy rainfall.
+Yes, ‘Thirteen Lives’ is based on the true story of the Wild Boars and their assistant coach, who was trapped in the Tham Luang cave in Northern Thailand when it was flooded due to heavy rainfall.
 On June 23, 2018, the team and the coach decided to explore the caves after the practice, something they’d done multiple times before.
 They were aware that the caves flooded during the rainy season, though it was still a few days before the heavy rainfall would arrive.
-Unfortunately, the rain came early, leaving the team and their coach trapped within the cave to avoid drowning.
+Unfortunately, the rain came early, leaving the team and their coach trapped in the cave to avoid drowning.

 Image Credit: Vince Valitutti/MGM